-I completed my 200-hour yoga teacher certification at the Kripalu Center for Yoga and Health in western Massachusets in 2012.
+I completed my 200-hour yoga teacher certification at the Kripalu Center for Yoga and Health in 2012.
 Kripalu yoga is a style of Hatha yoga that encourages compassionate self-awareness and nurtures personal growth.
 Kripalu yoga embraces asanas (postures), pranayama (breathwork) and meditation as tools to cultivate strength, flexibility, calm and focus.
-I offer yoga sessions to individuals and communities wherever and whenever people need it.
-I practice yoga every day and everywhere.
+I integrate yoga practices into personal and professional daily life.

 Please contact me to inquire about